DCurrent/openbor/README.md

 Ready to make something of your own?
 Get some images together and away you go!

 Feeling ambitious?
 Delve into the built-in script engine and graphical suite to build a masterpiece rivaling the most outlandish Triple-A productions.
-Sell it if you if can!
+Sell it if you can!

 To find out more, stop into the OpenBOR community at [ChronoCrash.com](https://www.chronocrash.com/).
 You will also find dozens of game modules already finished to download and play.